Crunch-io/webdocs/_includes/custom/crunchbox.md

 ### Selecting variables

-The dataset’s variables are listed on the left side.
-You can choose to build a CrunchBox only with a subset of variables by deselecting any variables or groups that you don’t want to include.
+The dataset’s variables are listed on the left side of the CrunchBox builder.
+Select the variables and groups you would like to be included in the CrunchBox.

-### Filtering variables
+### Selecting Filters

-You can choose which filters to include in your CrunchBox on the right side.
-By default, any filters that were applied to the dataset will still be applied, and you can [add and remove filters](crunch_filtering-data.html) in the same manner as you would elsewhere.
+Choose which filters will be available to CrunchBox users on the right side.
+By default, any filters that were applied to the dataset will still be applied, and you can [add and remove filters](crunch_filtering-data.html) by clicking the plus to add or by clicking the **x** next to a filter to remove it.

-### Building a CrunchBox
+### Building the CrunchBox

-Once you have determined what variables and filters you want to include, click **Build** to build a CrunchBox.
-You can create multiple crunchboxes with the same dataset.
+Once you have selected variables and filters you want to include, click **Build**.
+You can create multiple CrunchBoxes from the same dataset.
+Note that when a CrunchBox is built, it will take a snapshot of the current data – if further updates are made to the dataset, you should build a new CrunchBox to replace the existing one.

-Once your CrunchBox is built, click the **Share** icon and you will have many options to share.
-To get the embed code click on the **Embed** icon and now you can insert in any website.
+Once the CrunchBox is built, click the **Share** icon.
+To get the embed code, click on the **Embed** icon.

 ![](images/CrunchBoxEmbed.png)